 That’s because every organisation’s ISMS is different and will need to be treated as such.

 Experts recommend carrying out an ISO 27001 internal audit annually.
 This won’t always be possible, but you need to conduct an audit at least once every three years.

-This is the length that most ISO 27001 certification bodies validate an organisation’s ISMS for, suggesting that beyond this point there’s a good chance that the organisation has fallen out of compliance.
+This is the length that most ISO 27001 certification bodies validate an organisation’s ISMS for.
+This suggests that, beyond this point, there’s a good chance that the organisation has fallen out of compliance.